Are You Taking Proper Steps to Prepare Your Des Moines Home for Winter?

 Smoke and CO Detectors

-According to the United States Fire Administration, 67 percent of winter fires occur in a one or two family home.
+According to the National Fire Protection Association, home fires occur more in the winter than in any other season, and home heating devices and equipment are involved in one of every six reported home fires.
 Shockingly enough, the majority of those winter fires take place between 5 and 8 pm.
 It’s likely that your whole family is gathered at home during those hours, so how can you keep them safe?

 Install Detectors Throughout Your Home